POLLENATOR RESERVE

 Horticulture is more than grass and trees.
 Open spaces, yards, and fields that are currently mowed grass can be planted with a wide variety of lush, beautiful, and maintenance-free ground cover plants without the need for cutting or chemical treatment.
 The lush ground cover plants also make the Earth cooler, and manufacture OXYGEN, and use up carbon dioxide.

 Ground cover plants encourage water retention, and reduce erosion.
 We also need to encourage insect activity, and not complain when we see them.
 Killing the plants and insects is destroying the Earth, and us along with it.
 If we don't want insects to bother us, we can simply screen our observation areas; not kill the plants and insects.
 People mow grass, and then when it fails to rain for a few weeks, it turns brown and dies.
 To correct this, people install sprinkler systems and waste precious water -- most of which quickly evaporates anyway.
 With lush vegetation 12" to 24" high, the ground retains its humidity even when the sun bears down and it rains infrequently.
-In contrast, the stubby, 3" grass covering most of the bare ground allows the water in the soil to leave very quickly under the hot sun -- and what of the pollenating insects?
-What about our air?
-Our "carbon footprint" would be almost insignificant if we all use the square feet of the Earth under our control in the way I've described it here.
-If neighborhood associations want everyone's yard to look the same, with short, mowed grass on every square foot of yard available, then they are going to have to change.
-If every one of us does not make a radical change very soon, a tipping-point will be reached and all of us will become endangered, as the bees and other pollenators have become.

 The future is unknown, but we can decide whether or not we as individuals will continue to destroy the Earth.

-A SIGN TO DESIGNATE YOUR PROPERTY AS A POLLENATOR RESERVE IS AVAILABLE:
+DESIGNATE YOUR PROPERTY AS A POLLENATOR RESERVE

 You may order the following bumper sticker by clicking on its picture: